Akash11092002/travel-website/README.md

 Contributing
 Provide guidelines if you welcome contributions from other developers.
 Include instructions on how to submit issues and pull requests.

-License
-Specify the license under which your project is distributed.
-For example:

-This project is licensed under the MIT License - see the LICENSE file for details.

 Feel free to customize this template according to your specific project details and requirements.
 A well-written README not only helps users understand your project but also encourages collaboration and contributions from the community.